Florida School for Boys: Florida Department of Law Enforcement, 2010

-The FDLE conducted more than one hundred interviews of former students, family members of former students, and former staff members of the school during the 15-month investigation, but no concrete evidence was found linking any of the student deaths to the actions of school staff, or that there had been attempts by staff to conceal deaths.
-None of the graves were opened during the investigation.
-(The investigation determined that the thirty-one graves at the facility had been dug between 1914 and 1952.)
+The FDLE conducted more than one hundred interviews of former students, family members of former students, and former staff members of the school during the 15-month investigation, but no concrete evidence was found linking any of the student deaths to the actions of school staff, or to any attempts by staff to conceal deaths.
+None of the graves was opened during the investigation.
+(The investigation determined that the 31 graves at the facility had been dug between 1914 and 1952.)

 A forensic examination of the "White House" was conducted.
 No trace evidence of blood on the walls was found.
-Some former Dozier students told investigators that they felt they had "needed the discipline."
+Some former Dozier students told investigators that they felt they had "needed the discipline".
 Troy Tidwell, who was a staff member at the school during that period, said that punishments in the White House were not excessive.
 He said staff used the leather strap because they were concerned that spankings with wooden paddles, as had previously taken place, might injure the boys.

 In January 2010, the Department of Law Enforcement released its findings:

 On March 11, 2010, State Attorney Glenn Hess announced that no criminal charges would be filed in the case.
 After interviewing investigators and attorneys representing both the White House Boys and an administrator, and after reviewing the Department of Law Enforcement's report, Hess concluded that he would be unable to prove or disprove criminal wrongdoing in the case in a court of law.